|

 - Bracket orders

-Webull’s app also has a community forum, something we looked for but couldn’t find on Firstrade’s app.
+Webull’s app includes a community forum, something that Firstrade’s app lacks.

 Winner: Webull